vagbharathi/UdacityMachineLearningEngineer-MicrosoftAzure-Scholarship-Project-2/nd00333_AZMLND_C2-master/starter_files/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.
+The *TODO* comments below will highlight the information you shoulCancel changesd be sure to include.

-# Your Project Title Here
+Operationalizing Machine Learning

 *TODO:* Write an overview to your project.